JesseEsquivel/MDATP/Scripts/Migrations/SEP/ReadMe.md

 # Migrate Symantec Endpoint Protection --> Defender for Endpoint
-Migrate your settings from McAfee to Microsoft Defender. :thumbsup:
+Migrate your settings from Symantec to Microsoft Defender. :thumbsup:

                                              @@@@@@@@@@@@@@